morris-lab/PreviousCloneHunter/README.md

 # R Package - CloneHunter
 This is a wrapped package of the above workflow with additional checks on the Celltag Library sequences.
 This package have a dependency on R version (R >= 3.5.0).
-This can be used as an alternative approach for this pipeline. ***NOTE*** **This package has been updated to CellTagR.
-Please visit https://github.com/morris-lab/CellTagR to use the most up-to-date versio**
+This can be used as an alternative approach for this pipeline. ***NOTE:*** **This package has been updated to CellTagR.
+Please visit https://github.com/morris-lab/CellTagR to use the most up-to-date version**

 (You might need to install devtools to be able to install from Github first)
 ```r